cuwilson/AD331-F25-In_House_Chatbot/Milestone 2/Team 2 - Milestone 2 FINAL.md

 ---

 ## 4. Technology and Tool Justification
-# If you see this, please edit this section for accuracy
 Each tool and technology in the Muffin Mate system was selected to balance security, scalability, and accuracy while maintaining ease of use for HR and employees.
 The flowchart demonstrates how the system integrates these technologies through a secure and efficient data flow --- from employee login to verified response output.

 **- Ollama (Model Hosting Platform)**\